TOEFL Writing Tips: Adjective Clauses 101

 The adjective clause which at times felt somewhat longer isn't exactly necessary in terms of the overall meaning of the sentence.
 The main ideas expressed in the sentence are in the beginning and the end, making the middle somewhat additional and nonidentifying.
 (Also, with nonidentifying adjective clauses "that" is not used.)

 Overall, adjective clauses will pepper your writing and allow your ideas to come across smoother and clearer.
-Just make sure when you use them, you understand whether you are using identifying or non-identfying clauses to ensure you have mastery of your own TOEFL writing.
+Just make sure when you use them, you understand whether you are using identifying or non-identifying clauses to ensure you have mastery of your own TOEFL writing.